Automotive Service Technology

 Our program offers you flexibility, cutting-edge knowledge, automotive industry best practices, and the ability to specialize in your chosen field.
 Whether you’re just starting your career in automotive technology or returning for a skills upgrade, our program has the best certificates, training and resources available.
 Our three-week course modules offer the perfect opportunity to schedule classes around your job, or to learn in segments, providing better consistency.
 We offer upgrade training to technicians already working in the field, and you may earn credit for passing ASE/NATEF tests (See the automotive department chair for details).

 - Take the COMPASS placement test, or ENL and MTH test.
-See the catalog page for program prerequisites.
+See the Catalog for program prerequisites.

 - Attend an automotive program orientation session.
 Call 971-722-4130 for schedule.